 - 5.10 The Authority has produced a document which sets out the procedure to be followed during Hearings and which is made available to all relevant parties prior to any Hearing.
 All parties are given an equal opportunity to state their case and ask questions.
 The purpose of the Hearing is for parties to comment and expand upon the written representation previously made.
-New issues cannot be introduced at this stage. - 5.11 In determining the application with a view to promoting the licensing objectives in the overall interests of the community, the Authority must give appropriate weight to; the steps that are necessary to promote the licensing objectives, all relevant representations, the government Guidance and this Policy. - 5.12 Where negotiation has taken place during the consultation period and additional conditions or amendments to an operating schedule have been agreed between the relevant parties, it may not be necessary for a full Hearing to determine the application.
+New issues cannot be introduced at this stage. - 5.11 In determining the application with a view to promoting the licensing objectives in the overall interests of the community, the Authority must give appropriate weight to; the steps that are necessary to promote the licensing objectives, all relevant representations, the government Guidance and this Policy. - 5.12 Where negotiation has taken place during the consultation period and additional conditions or amendments to an operating schedule have been agreed between the relevant parties, it may not be necessary for a full Hearing to take place to determine the application.
 Where the Authority and all parties agree to dispense with the need for a full Hearing the matter will be referred to a Licensing Panel for final determination and approval. - 5.13 Copies of representations must be sent to the applicant and so personal details (the address) of parties making representations will generally be provided to the applicant and appear in any Committee reports as part of the Hearing process.
 In exceptional circumstances such details can be withheld, although this would only generally occur where there are genuine and well-founded fears of intimidation or violence.
-Parties may also wish to consider using another individual or body to represent them in such circumstances, e.g. Ward Councillor or parish / town council.

-- 5.14 A responsible authority means any of the following:

-- the chief officer of police

-- · the fire authority

-- the health and safety enforcing authority

-- the local planning authority

-- the local environmental health authority

-- a body which protects children from harm, and is recognised by the Authority as being competent to advise it on such matters.
-The Authority considers that Buckinghamshire County Council's Area Child Protection Committee is a competent body and in urgent cases, the Director of Social Services at Buckinghamshire County Council is competent to provide advice

-- any licensing authority (other than the relevant licensing authority) in whose area part

-of the premises is situated.

-- the licensing authority

-- the local health authority
+Parties may also wish to consider using another individual or body to represent them in such circumstances, e.g. Ward Councillor or parish / town council. - 5.14 A responsible authority means any of the following: - the chief officer of police - the fire authority - the health and safety enforcing authority - the local planning authority - the local environmental health authority in relation to noise nuisance - a body which protects children from harm, and is recognised by the Authority as being competent to advise it on such matters.
+The Authority considers that Buckinghamshire County Council's Area Child Protection Committee is a competent body and in urgent cases, the Director of Social Services at Buckinghamshire County Council is competent to provide advice - any licensing authority (other than the relevant licensing authority) in whose area part of the premises is situated. - the licensing authority - the local health authority (Buckinghamshire County Council Public Health Authority) - The Home Secretary (Home Office Immigration Enforcement)